 The clipping is widespread on Facebook.
 Gujarat and Himachal Pradesh had gone to polls in 2017, along with five other states.

 Viral since 2017

 The alleged quote was first published by a website www.thedailygraph.co.in in 2017.
 The website doesn’t exist anymore.
 Its article claimed, “पूर्व मुख्य चुनाव आयुक्त टीएस कृष्णमूर्ति ने यह कह कर सनसनी फैला दी है कि उत्तर प्रदेश उत्तराखंड गुजरात और हिमाचल प्रदेश का चुनाव सिर्फ और सिर्फ बीजेपी नें ईवीएम हेकिंग की वजह से जीता है।” (Former CEC T S Krishnamurthy kicked up a storm by saying that BJP has won the U.P, Uttarakhand, Gujarat and Himachal Pradesh election only on the basis of EVM hacking).

-At the time of writing this piece, the said article had been shared 2,571 times on Facebook, although the website, as can been from the picture above, fakes the share count and claims it has been shared more than 35,000 times across various social media platforms.
+At the time of writing this piece, the said article had been shared 2,571 times on Facebook, although the website, as can be seen from the picture above, faked the share count and claimed it was shared more than 35,000 times across various social media platforms.
 The report was published on December 21, 2017, three days after the result of the Gujarat and Himachal Pradesh assembly election was declared.
-Apparently, the article was also reproduced verbatim in a Hindi newspaper.
+The viral newspaper clipping reproduced thedailygraph’s article verbatim.
 Alt News could not verify in which newspaper and on which date this report was published.